UNH-CORE/RVAT-baseline/README.md

     git clone https://github.com/UNH-CORE/UNH-RVAT-baseline.git

-To generate plots, use functions in the `plotting` module.
-See this [IPython notebook](http://nbviewer.ipython.org/github/UNH-CORE/RVAT-baseline/blob/master/Documents/examples.ipynb "View on nbviewer.ipython.org") for examples.
+To generate plots, execute `run.py` with Python or IPython.
+Also see this [IPython notebook](http://nbviewer.ipython.org/github/UNH-CORE/RVAT-baseline/blob/master/Documents/examples.ipynb "View on nbviewer.ipython.org") for examples.

 To contribute back to the main repository, use GitHub's fork/pull mechanism.